 After the application of the STV rules, Ross Cassie was elected at the sixth stage.

 The turnout was 32.39%.

-A public notice highlighting the arrangements for inspection of candidates' election expenses is attached here.
+View a public notice highlighting the arrangements for inspection of candidates' election expenses (PDF 14KB).

-First Preference by Ballot Box Report for Ward 2 – Troup (pdf 15k)
+First Preference by Ballot Box Report for Ward 2 – Troup (PDF 15KB)

 How to understand the voting information from the Troup Ward By-Election

 The Returning Officer has made voting information from the Aberdeenshire Council By-Election in the Troup Ward available to anyone who wishes to find out more about how voters ranked the candidates in order of preference.